johntymuriithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sudo chown -R vincent:staff . commands changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. sudo chown -h vincent:staff _hello command changes the owner and the group owner of _hello to vincent and staff respectively. if [ "$(stat -c '%U' hello)" = "guillaume" ]; then sudo chown betty hello; fi command changes the owner of the file hello to betty only if it is owned by the user guillaume
+sudo chown -R vincent:staff . commands changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. sudo chown -h vincent:staff _hello command changes the owner and the group owner of _hello to vincent and staff respectively. if [ "$(stat -c '%U' hello)" = "guillaume" ]; then sudo chown betty hello; fi command changes the owner of the file hello to betty only if it is owned by the user guillaume telnet towel.blinkenlights.nl command will play the StarWars IV episode in the termina